pytorch/tutorials/intermediate_source/pipelining_tutorial.rst

 There are two different ways of partitioning the model:

 First is the manual mode in which we can manually create two instances of the model by deleting portions of attributes of the model.
-In this example for 2 stages (2 ranks) the model is cut in half.
+In this example for two stages (2 ranks), the model is cut in half.

 .. code:: python